After recovering from deadly virus, PM Boris Johnson warns too dangerous to relax lockdown | The New Daily

 - Related: Britain faces its darkest day

-With unemployment soaring, many companies crippled and a recession looming, Johnson said he understood the concerns of business and would consult with opposition parties pressing for clarity on a pathway out of lockdown.
+With unemployment soaring, many companies crippled and a recession looming, Mr Johnson said he understood the concerns of business and would consult with opposition parties who wanted details of how to end the country’s lockdown.

 “We simply cannot spell out now how fast or slow or even when those changes will be made, though clearly the government will be saying much more about this in the coming days,” he said.

-Finance minister Rishi Sunak announced the latest in a series of emergency measures to try and stave off calamity, a programme of small business loans fully backed by the state.
+Finance minister Rishi Sunak announced the latest in a series of emergency measures to try to stave off calamity, a program of small business loans fully backed by the state.

-He said the government would stand fully behind commercial loans of up to 50,000 pounds ($96,080) for emergency credit to small firms, which will not be required to meet repayments or pay interest for the next 12 months.
+He said the government would stand fully behind commercial loans of up to £50,000 ($A96,080) for emergency credit to small companies, which will not have to make repayments or pay interest for 12 months.

-Mr Johnson’s spokesman said on Monday that the prime minister would meet opposition Labour Party leader Keir Starmer, who has urged the prime minister to say when and how restrictions might be eased.
+Mr Johnson’s spokesman said on Monday that the Prime Minister would meet opposition Labour Party leader Keir Starmer, who has urged him to release more information about when and how restrictions might be eased.

 -with AAP